DarkGuardian641/Dot-Fit/README.md

 - Create workouts based on your available equipment and the muscles you want to train.
 - Calorie Tracker

-## Link

-- You can self-host the project or use the website on [Dotfit](https://dotfit.netlify.app ).

 ## Contributors

 [Atharva Baikar](https://github.com/DarkGuardian641)